mailpile/moggie/README.md

 [Issue #1 tracks progress and gives a rough idea of what is planned](https://github.com/BjarniRunar/moggie/issues/1).

+## Contributing

+For now, please don't?

+This project is in "quiet mode" (not quite stealth), because I want to get it to a certain level of maturity before I engage with users, testers and other developers.
+The only feedback I'm interested in at the moment is positive "wow that's awesome!" reinforcement.
+Which may not be justified just yet. ;-)

+The work is published here in case I get hit by a bus, and so the Mailpile community (who directly and indirectly funded my work) can see what I am up to.

 ## Architectural overview

 Moggie currently masquerades as a "TUI" (text-(G)UI) app, but behind the scenes